wwken/bash-b/README.md

 </pre>

 # Installation
 All you need to do is to source b.sh into your .bash_rc (or other file that is configured in your system, it can be .bashrc or something else).
-Here's the manual installation
+Here's the manual installation:

+Step 1: run the ./install.sh
+Step 2: source the updated .bash_rc

 <pre>
-mkdir -p $HOME/.bash/bash-b
-curl https://raw.githubusercontent.com/wwken/bash-b/master/b.sh > $HOME/.bash/bash-b/b.sh
-chmod 777 $HOME/.bash/bash-b/b.sh       #Optional, in case the b.sh is not executable echo "source $HOME/.bash/bash-b/b.sh" >> $HOME/.bash_rc
+./install.sh
+source "$HOME/.bash_rc"
 </pre>

 That is.
 The last step of course is to restart your bash shell or type source $HOME/.bash_rc